blu/hello-mir-gles2/README.md

 ##Copyrights & licenses

-Joe Groff's code is under a "Do Whatever You Like" License, and so is my part; I can only assume Don Bright shares that; Daniel van Vugt's code is under GPL3, though, which means the entire primer is effectively GPL3:
+Joe Groff's code is under a "Do Whatever You Like" license, and so is my part; I can only assume Don Bright shares that; Daniel van Vugt's code is under GPL3, though, which means the entire primer is effectively GPL3:

 ```
 /*